fnknda/cstow/README.md

   --dry                     - Print, and don't execute any actions against the filesystem (implies verbose) --help, -h                - This message (you just did it)
 ```

+If the indentation appears a bit off, it's because I set my NeoVim's `tabstop` to 3 (you can check the `.clang-format`).

+My project, my rules. :)